Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_21.md

 ### Angular Mobile Module

 In this part we will create an Angular module that contains a login route and specific html for mobile.

-We are preserving the same folder structure as we had in the main project, so the files will be located under `client/lib/`.
+We are preserving the same folder structure as we had in the main project, so the files will be located under `client/lib/` inside our pagckage.

 Here are the steps:

-Create the angualr module and name it `socially.mobile`:
+Create the AngularJS module and name it `socially.mobile`:

 {{> DiffBox tutorialName="meteor-angular1-socially" step="21.5"}}

-Add a route for the login in the client side using the `$stateProvider` like we used to, and add only the login route.
+Now let's create a new component for the `login`, under our package:

 {{> DiffBox tutorialName="meteor-angular1-socially" step="21.6"}}

-Create the route's view; for now we will just use a placeholder that we will implement later.
+And it's view, just a dummy view for now:

 {{> DiffBox tutorialName="meteor-angular1-socially" step="21.7"}}

 ### Add module's files to the package

-We need to tell our `package.js` to use the files that we created above.
+We need to tell our `package.js` to use the files that we created above, so we will use `api.addFiles`.
-- JS file will are declared using `api.addFiles`
-- AngularJS template files (`.html`) are declared using `api.addAssets`.

 We also need to add the platform declaration, using the last argument of these functions.